orbitalconsortium/orbital-collection/memory-bank/systemPatterns.md

 # System Patterns

 ## Architecture Overview
 The orbital-collection project implements a collection system using the alkane framework.
-The architecture follows a factory pattern with four main components and a support library:
+The architecture follows a factory pattern with four main components and two support libraries:

 ```
 orbital-collection